CaptorAB/openseries/README.md

 ## Testing and Linting / Type-checking

-Flake8, Black and Pylint checking is embedded in the pre-commit hook but not mypy.
-All packages are used in the project's GitHub workflows and are run when the `lint` alternative is chosen in the below commands.
+Flake8, Black, Pylint and Mypy checking is embedded in the pre-commit hook.
+All are also used in the project's GitHub workflows and are run when the `lint` alternative is chosen in the below commands.
-The silenced error codes can be found in the [pyproject.toml](https://github.com/CaptorAB/OpenSeries/blob/master/pyproject.toml) file or in in-line comments.
+Any silenced error codes can be found in the [pyproject.toml](https://github.com/CaptorAB/OpenSeries/blob/master/pyproject.toml) file or in in-line comments.